 - Pages per session tell you how many pages a visitor viewed while on your site during a single session.
 The higher the number, the more engaged the visitor.
 For eCommerce stores, this metric matters more than time spent on page given that not every shopper does heavy research on an item before adding it to cart.

 The second way to break down traffic is where it’s from.
 You should absolutely know how much of your web traffic comes from social media (and which platform at that), direct, organic search, ads, email, and referrals.
 Combine these metrics with quality, and you can learn which source is driving the most and best traffic to your site (and then work to maximize that!).
+This is the only way to know is Instagram is more lucrative than Facebook for you.
 Shopify users can find this report under the ‘Acquisitions’ in your reporting section.

 The third way to break down website traffic is to learn to which pages the traffic is going.
 Basically: is the bulk of your traffic coming to the home page?
 Search pages?
 Is a particular ad driving a ton of traffic to a certain product page?
 Knowing where your traffic is going on your site can help you improve your pages for conversions.
 Shopify has a report for its users called “visitors by landing page” (find it on the “Behavior” tab in “Reports”) which shows you the first pages each visitor sees when they come to your site, which can help you not just keep track of where traffic is going, but to optimize their journey.

 Your site’s conversion rate is so important to know that I recently wrote an entire piece about what it is and then another piece about how to improve it.
 So if you don’t know anything at all about conversion rates, I would recommend starting there.